andresfernando-git/Neural-Network-paper/code for running the experiments/README.md

-# Hessian Spectrum Analysis Along L2-Regularized Model Interpolation

-This repository contains the code used to investigate the loss landscape of neural networks through Hessian eigenspectrum analysis during a regularized transition between two trained models.
+# Neural Network Error Landscape Analysis

 ## Overview

-The code performs a sequence of fine-tuning experiments on the MNIST dataset using a fully connected neural network.
-Starting from a pretrained model, the network is optimized under an L2 penalty that constrains the parameters toward a second reference model.
+This repository contains the code used to investigate the geometry of neural network error landscapes through regularization-induced phase transitions, Hessian eigenspectrum analysis, mode connectivity experiments, and convolutional-network studies.
+The implementations accompany the analyses presented in the associated publication and provide the tools used to generate all reported figures and datasets.

 For each regularization strength: